MobinaMhr/Distributed-Computing-Course-Projects-S2025/README.md

 ## What each project builds (big picture)

-Here’s a high-level tour of the tasks and what you’ll implement/verify:
+Here's a high-level tour of the tasks and what you'll implement/verify:

 - MapReduce framework (MR)
 	- Build a simplified MapReduce system with a coordinator and workers.